53 Of Mice and Men Quotes With Page Numbers

 “A water snake glided smoothly up the pool, twisting its periscope head from side to side; and it swam the length of the pool and came to the legs of a motionless heron that stood in the shadows.
 A silent head and beak lanced down and plucked it out by the head, and the beak swallowed the little snake while its tail waved frantically.”

-~ John Steinbeck, Of Mice and Men, (Character: The narrator, Chapter 6, Page 99, Theme: Nature’s Indifference, Predation, Foreshadowing, Cycle of Life/Death)
+~ John Steinbeck, Of Mice and Men, (Character: The narrator, Theme: Nature’s Indifference, Predation, Foreshadowing, Cycle of Life/Death, Brutality, Chapter 6, Page 99)

 “I tried and tried.
 I couldn’ help it.”

-~ John Steinbeck, Of Mice and Men, (Character: Lennie Small, Chapter 6, Page 102, Theme: Remorse, Lack of Control, Childlikeness)
+~ John Steinbeck, Of Mice and Men, (Character: Lennie Small, Theme: Remorse, Lack of Control, Childlikeness, Fate, Chapter 6, Page 102)

 “Guys like us got nothing to look ahead to.”

-~ John Steinbeck, Of Mice and Men, (Character: George Milton echoing Chapter 1, Chapter 6, Page 104, Theme: Lost Hope, Loneliness, Resignation)
+~ John Steinbeck, Of Mice and Men, (Character: George Milton echoing Chapter 1, Theme: Lost Hope, Loneliness, Resignation, Death of the Dream, Chapter 6, Page 104)

 “No,” said George.
 “No, Lennie.
 I ain’t mad.
 I never been mad, an’ I ain’t now.
 That’s a thing I want ya to know.”

-~ John Steinbeck, Of Mice and Men, (Character: George Milton, Chapter 6, Page 104, Theme: Compassion, Mercy, Friendship, Forgiveness?)
+~ John Steinbeck, Of Mice and Men, (Character: George Milton, Theme: Compassion, Mercy, Friendship, Forgiveness, Final Comfort, Chapter 6, Page 104)

 “Lennie begged, “Le’s do it now.
 Le’s get that place now.”
 “Sure right now.
 I gotta.
 We gotta.”

-~ John Steinbeck, Of Mice and Men, (Characters: Lennie Small and George Milton, Chapter 6, Page 105, Theme: The Dream, Final Moments, Mercy, Inevitability)
+~ John Steinbeck, Of Mice and Men, (Characters: Lennie Small and George Milton, Theme: The Dream, Final Moments, Mercy, Inevitability, Tragedy, Chapter 6, Page 105)

 “But George sat stiffly on the bank and looked at his right hand that had thrown the gun away.
 The group burst into the clearing, and Curley was ahead.
 He saw Lennie lying on the sand.
 “Got him, by God.”
 He went over and looked down at Lennie, and then he looked back at George.
 “Right in the back of the head,” he said softly.
 Slim came directly to George and sat down beside him, sat very close to him.
 “Never you mind,” said Slim.
 “A guy got to sometimes.”
 But Carlson was standing over George.
 “How’d you do it?” he asked.
 “I just done it,” George said tiredly.”

-~ John Steinbeck, Of Mice and Men, (Characters: Slim, Carlson, and George, Chapter 6, Page 107, Theme: Aftermath, Grief, Understanding vs. Indifference, Trauma)
+~ John Steinbeck, Of Mice and Men, (Characters: Slim, Carlson, and George, Theme: Aftermath, Grief, Understanding vs. Indifference, Trauma, Isolation, Chapter 6, Page 107)

 “Curley and Carlson looked after them.
 And Carlson said, “Now what the hell ya suppose is eatin’ them two guys?”

-~ John Steinbeck, Of Mice and Men, (Character: Carlson, final line, Chapter 6, Page 107, Theme: Lack of Empathy, Indifference, Misunderstanding)
+~ John Steinbeck, Of Mice and Men, (Character: Carlson, final line, Theme: Lack of Empathy, Indifference, Misunderstanding, Isolation, Chapter 6, Page 107)

-A Note on Page Numbers (Handle With Care!):
+A Note on Page Numbers & Edition (Handle With Care!):

-We carefully sourced these quotes from the **Penguin Books Mass Market Paperback edition (Sept.
-1, 1993), ISBN-13: 978-0140177398**.
-Just know that page numbers, like those dream rabbits Lennie wants to tend, can sometimes hop around in different book printings!
+We hauled these quotes from the Penguin Books Mass Market Paperback edition (September 1, 1993), ISBN-13: 978-0140177398.
+Please be aware that page numbers, like those dream rabbits Lennie wants to tend, can sometimes hop around in different book printings!
 Always double-check against your own copy for essays or citations – you want your points clear, not lost somewhere down the rabbit hole.

 Leave a Reply